AI Agents

 What does production stability require?

-Three things: an explicit memory layer that persists state between runs (not the conversation window), purpose-built tool interfaces that return clean structured data without protocol overhead, and logging on every run.
+Three things: an explicit memory layer that persists state between runs, purpose-built tool interfaces that return clean structured data without protocol overhead, and logging on every run.
 These are the minimum.
 Most AI agent failures trace back to one or more of these being absent from the original architecture.

 Have a SaaS cost you suspect a scoped AI skill could displace?